UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 Under (153.5)

-UConn's record against the spread so far this season is 21-9-0, while Gonzaga's is 14-19-0.
-A total of 19 out of the Huskies' games this season have hit the over, and 19 of the Bulldogs' games have gone over.
-The teams score an average of 165.7 points per game, 12.2 more points than this matchup's total.
-UConn is 9-1 against the spread and 8-2 overall over its last 10 games, while Gonzaga has gone 6-4 against the spread and 10-0 overall.
+UConn has put together a 21-9-0 record against the spread this season, while Gonzaga is 14-19-0.
+The Huskies have a 19-11-0 record going over the point total, while games involving the Bulldogs have a record of 19-14-0 when it comes to hitting the over.
+The teams combine to score 165.7 points per game, 12.2 more points than this matchup's total.
+UConn has a 9-1 record against the spread while going 8-2 overall over the past 10 games.
+Gonzaga has gone 6-4 against the spread and 10-0 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.